DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/modes.md

 #### 2. **Scheduling**:
-In scheduling mode, Atlas CE queues your experiment with the local Atlas scheduler which runs it in a containerized environment.
+In scheduling mode, Atlas queues your experiment with the local Atlas scheduler which runs it in a containerized environment.
 This mode gives you the ability to queue a large number of experiments as well as leverage common containerized tools such as NVIDIA Rapids.

 !!!
 Tip
     Use this mode if you want to schedule many jobs and do a large hyperparameter search